-UC Riverside weren’t seeing the results they wanted from other platforms that they were using.
+UC Riverside wasn’t seeing the results they wanted from other platforms that they were using.

-Now, as it becomes more important to enroll applicants, they were seeking a peer to peer solution.
+Now, as it becomes more important to enroll applicants, they’ve sought a peer-to-peer solution.

 When they first started, the focus was on yield.
 Mandy Loh, Assistant Director of International and Out-of-State Recruitment, said: “We wanted to get admitted students to come to the university,” UC Riverside found that a significant proportion of their users went on to enroll in 2019.
 Unibuddy has also helped them to reach more international students and connect them with the campus, staff and students.